-Worth remembering that we copied all the affine transformations applied to the bead dataset including deskewing and bead-based registration and applied it to the sample data.
-If the alignment is not as expected, then it might indicate that the sample data and bead data were not recorded under identical acquisition settings and optical alignment.
+It is worth remembering at this point that the affine transformations determined for the bead dataset – including deskewing and bead-based registration - were copied and applied to the sample data.
+If the alignment of the two views in the sample data is not as expected, then it might indicate that the sample data and bead data were not recorded under identical acquisition settings and optical alignment.

 The screen shot below shows the ImageJ MVR plugin application for viewing the data.
 Explore this tool and the online help to understand it better.